-It’s important to check fully adjustable chair ergonomic guidelines to ensure that your chair keeps you in a correct posture to prevent back pain.
+It’s important to check fully adjustable chair ergonomic guidelines to ensure that your chair keeps you in the correct posture to prevent back pain.

 Making my office chair taller was a simple solution to my tension headaches.
-If you also experience pain and strain after sitting at your work surface, check which adjustments will improve your posture.
+If you also experience pain and strain after sitting at your work surface, check which regulations will improve your posture.